The Best Dog Carrier Backpack Australia - An Overview

 The maximum weight that most backpacks will hold is 5kg.
 Some will go as high as 9kg.
 A 9kg dog could be a Shetland Sheepdog for example.

 If you follow the measuring guide above and compare against the manufacturer’s guidelines, you should be fine.
 It is also good practice to check the comments to see if the sizing runs small or large.

 If your dog is between sizes, opt for the larger size.
 (2)

 A dog carrier needs to be comfortable for you and your dog.

 For you, you’ll want a lightweight backpack that doesn’t hinder your mobility.
 Nicely padded, adjustable shoulder straps are also essential.

 PRO TIP: Wider shoulder straps are better as they distribute your dog’s pressure more evenly across your shoulders and chest.
 This will make carrying your dog for long periods far more comfortable.

 For your dog, it depends on the style of the backpack to the degree.
 If it is a form-fitting backpack, you’ll want a soft and padded inner lining to make it snug and secure.

 If it is a box style, it is nice for your dog to be able to see out as much as possible.
 If the backpack doesn’t allow for their head to be out, then mesh windows are very welcomed.
-Being able to see out will help your dog’s peace of mind.
+Our team of vets note that being able to see out will help your dog’s peace of mind.

 In any and all cases, the backpack must have adequate ventilation.
 You don’t want your pup to overheat or get sweaty!